 What are Treatments for Low Vision?

-The types of prescription low vision glasses and low vision products that your doctor may recommend depend on what your goals are.
+The types of prescription low vision glasses and low vision products that your doctor may recommend depending on what your goals are.

 - Do you want the ability to recognize faces more clearly and with more definition?
 Then bioptic telescopic glasses may help.

 - If you struggle reading a newspaper, book, or restaurant menu, reading telescope glasses or electronic magnifiers can make this easier.

 - Do you find it hard to clearly see streetlights and signs and while driving?
 E-Scoop and Bioptic Telescopic Lenses could improve your distance vision, allowing you to drive safely and independently.

 Can a Low Vision Doctor Help Me?

 Our Low Vision doctors fit their patients with custom vision aids and devices, allowing them to maximize the use of their remaining vision.

 Someone suffering from Low Vision can not only regain their ability to perform everyday tasks, but their independence and human dignity, as well.